cyberknight777/hugo-stuff/content/about.md

 I use a OnePlus 7T Pro (hotdog) as my main phone.
 I probably would shift to a ```Google Pixel``` for my next phone.

 I'm PM friendly on any platform unless if you're gonna ask skid questions or gonna spam my inbox with logs.
+If you have any important queries to ask me, feel free to drop it in my inbox **directly** instead of just sending a *hi*.

 Some of the stuff I've done lately(projects/teams/contributions):